 I try to cook for my family as often as I can but there are days I need a break too.
 When I don't cook, we normally eat at hawker stalls and once a while at restaurants.
-Both of us, my other half and I enjoy Japanese food, varying between the sashimi, tempura or teppanyaki sets.
-Having tasted teppanyaki salmon served with rice a couple of times, I ventured into replicating it at home.
-I don't know how teppanyaki is made in Japanese restaurants but from the taste, Japanese soya sauce particular stands out.
-As for the rest of the ingredients, it was my choice, as usual those I had at home.
+Both of us enjoy Japanese food, varying between the sashimi, tempura or teppanyaki sets.
+Having tasted teppanyaki salmon served with rice a couple of times, I replicated the dish though I don't know how it is made at Japanese restaurants.
+From the taste, obviously it has to be with Japanese soya sauce.
+For the rest of the ingredients, I used the common ingredients.

 For the salmon